jskov/action-maven-publish/README.md

 You *should* be using the Git hash from a release (see `Code Review` section below).

-I do not foresee many releases.
-Maybe expose some extra settings for configuration.
+I do not foresee many future releases.
-And at least one more when SonaType takes the new Publishing API out of early access.

 ### Code Review